Nutmeg Review – are they the right investment for you?

 - Also the analysis of their performance data would suggest those willing to take a higher level of investment risk may be particularly suitable.

 - In my view an ideal client would be someone who is happy to take risk, keep their money invested for the long term and who doesn't have the time or expertise to run their investments but realises the importance of controlling costs.
+Although there are better performing alternatives as explained in the next section.

 How safe is a Nutmeg investment?

-What are customer's views regarding Nutmeg's service?
+What are customers' views regarding Nutmeg's service?

 Below are a collection of reviews from online sources such as Trustpilot: